open-component-model/ocm-spec/doc/scenarios/getting-started/README.md

 ### Adding an image resource

-Alternatively you can add an image as a resource that was locally build by Docker in a previous step.
-It will be picked up from docker and added to the component archive.
+Alternatively you can add an image as a resource that was locally built using Docker in a previous step.
+It will be picked up from the local fileocker and added to the component archive.

 ```shell
 docker image ls